riyakalburgi/Monohuman---Animatable-Human/README.md

 2. Download and execute the Monohuman-Avatar.ipynb file : This file generates the avatar from the single monocular video
    <img width="946" alt="image" src="https://github.com/riyakalburgi/Monohuman---Animatable-Human/assets/56675842/c713d1f4-5d70-4836-9dc7-f09827a3ac71">
    Might have to update the path here, depending on where the Monohuman-main folder is placed within your drive
+Note: This code includes the whole pipeline for pre-processing, training, and rendering.
+To complete any part of the process, you must uncomment certain blocks in order.
+Currently, we have the pre-processed data and the trained model in the folder.
+Re-running the pre-processing/training takes many hours and may override it.
+However, you can generate the animations without overriding if needed.
+You can view them in Outputs folder.

-3. Download and execute the Monohuman-Animation.ipynb file : This files generates the animation for the avatar and based on the input animation provided
+4. Download and execute the Monohuman-Animation.ipynb file : This files generates the animation for the avatar and based on the input animation provided

-4. Download and execute the Monohuman-StreamLit.ipynb file (In the files in colab, upload all the files present in the output folder before execution) : This files locally hosts the webpage for our project
+# NOTE:

-NOTE: Make the necessary path updates, if needed.
+Make the necessary path updates, if needed.
 Running only the Monohuman-Streamlit file should show you all the results that the codes generate.